 An Enso is a traditional Japanese symbol, closely associated with philosophy, and in particular with Zen.
 On the face of it, it is a circle, depicting the circle of life.
 But it is not quite a circle: the Enso never closes, symbolising life's imperfections and incompleteness.

 Our Enso group of arts use the study of traditional weapons to take us beyond fighting, to gain an insight into ourselves, and perhaps beyond that.
+These weapons arts are supported by, and suffused with, insight into and study of East Asian philosophies and understandings.

 The Teaching of Enso Arts

-These are collaborative arts.
+In LCTKD's regular classes, we see the Enso arts as collaborative arts.
 They share time and space with each other, and the students learn from each other's insights.
 So you can be a student of Iaido, for example, but in your sessions alongside your own study you might find others studying other weapons than the sword.
 That might inspire you to share understanding, techniques and perspectives, or you might be happy to stick to what you do whilst sharing the friendship of people training around you with the same dedication.